 “Usually tourists from Europe don’t speak it, and I don’t know English so I never speak with them” she added.

 She was genuinely happy!
-We chatted about random stuffs and her family while finishing to get the beds ready together.
+We chatted about random stuffs and her family while finishing to make the beds together.

 So even if you speak only a little Russian, your grammar mistakes break ears and your accent is awful, it doesn’t matter, people would be glad if you say a few things in a language they feel comfortable speaking.